pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 Privacy blocks so I can make screen shots with confidential information blocked out.
 Or remove them all, since I've can use my Shipwreck account?

 ### Clean up reminders
+Add images to the Help text?
+Add Feedback dialog box (will need to have a hyper link for a mailto:)
+Review all help
 Check all code TODO: and DBG: and here!here comments.
 AS of 2025-09-02 19:50, there are none!

 ### Medium and small items